Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, NHL, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-Sengun has grabbed 13 or more rebounds in three of the last six games.
-He grabbed 16 boards in his last matchup against Memphis.
-The SportsLine Model projects 10.2 rebounds, giving this a 4 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.72x.
+Holmgren has dominated the boards of late.
+Over the past two games, he has grabbed 13 and 10 rebounds, respectively.
+He has registered double-digit rebounds in six of the past nine games.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 8x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.